compono/idibu-v3-api/webhooks/candidate.md

 Every webhook call contains selected candidate fields that are present on candidate's profile page in idibu:

-- firstname - candite's first name,
+- firstname - candidate's first name,
 - lastname - we're sure you know what that is,
 - job_title - candidate's last position as declared in CV,
 - phone - candidate's landline number,
 - phone_mobile - candidate's mobile phone number,
-- address - candidate's phisical address,
+- address - candidate's physical address,
 - background_info - field that can be populated by a consultant with his insights on the candidate,
 - country_code - the 3 field geolocation data on candidate's location,
 - lat,